Certora/CertoraProverSupplementary/Tutorials/Lesson1/README.md

 ```sh
 certoraRun BankFixed.sol:Bank --verify Bank:Additional.spec --msg “running with precondition”
 ```

 Use the `--msg` flag to add a message description to your run.
-You will see the message in the mail and help you recognize one run form the rest.

-Use the `--msg` flag to add a message description to your run.
 It can help you recognize a specific run.